Moderate Dems breathe sigh of relief after Super Tuesday blunts Sanders

 "We got a little bounce in our step," said the Democrat from a swing district, who asked for anonymity to speak freely.
 "We went in last night thinking that it's going to be a tough night, and we came out on cloud nine.”

 Rep. Donna Shalala, a freshman rep who flipped Florida’s 27th district from red to blue in 2018, said Biden’s comeback was “pretty spectacular.”
-She was convinced Sanders couldn't be the nominee because of his embrace of socialism and his kind words for Fidel Castro's dictatorship.
+She was convinced Sanders couldn't be the nominee because of his embrace of socialism and his kind words for communist dictators.

 “I kept I keep saying to my friends, Bernie is not going to be our candidate.
 My district is so anti-Bernie because of his position on Cuba and Venezuela, Nicaragua, and everything else,” Shalala said.